 The Fix

 Legal technology offers the capability to streamline repetitive tasks, including invoicing, client intake, and generating standard documents, among others.
 By implementing automation, you can free up valuable time to concentrate on the unique aspects of practicing law that requires your expertise.
-PracticePanther is the legal practice management platform that allows law firms to automate routine tasks like billing, document management, and client intake,
+PracticePanther, for example, is a legal practice management platform that allows law firms to automate routine tasks like billing, document management, and much more.

 Reason #2: You’re Burned Out